 All floor covering seams shall be covered with trim and fastened with screws.

-E. On Types B, C, and D buses, a flush-mounted, screw-down plate that is secured and sealed shall be provided to access to the fuel tank sending unit and/or fuel pump.
+E. Types C and D public school buses shall have a flush-mounted, screw-down plate that is secured and sealed to provide access to the fuel supply container sending unit and/or fuel pump.
 This plate shall not be installed under flooring material.

-48. Handrails.
+48. Handrails

-A. At least 1 handrail shall be installed.
-The handrail(s) shall assist passengers during entry or exit, and shall be designed to prevent entanglement, as evidenced by the passing of the NHTSA string and nut test.
+A. A minimum of one handrail shall be installed.
+The handrail(s) shall assist passengers during entry or exit, and shall be designed to prevent entanglement, as evidenced by the passing of the National Highway Traffic Safety Administration (NHTSA) string and nut test.

-49. Heating and Air Conditioning Systems.
+49. Heating Systems

 Hot water heaters of fresh air or combination fresh air and recirculating type, with power defrosters, are required.